StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   }

 The ``http`` object contains all the information about the request and the response.
-Fields like ``hostname`` or ``http_user_agent`` are coming from the client and fields such as ``status``, ``length`` or ``http_content_type`` are coming from the server.
+Fields like ``hostname`` or ``http_user_agent`` are coming from the client and fields such as ``status``, ``length``, or ``http_content_type`` are coming from the server.
 The log also include the ``tx_id`` which stands for transaction identifier.
 It is giving the number of HTTP transaction (request + response) seen on the flow at the moment of the request.
-In this example, it is 0 which means this is the first one.
+In this example it is 0, which means this is the first one.

-As you can see, the event showed here does not contain all the headers.
+As you can see, the event shown here does not contain all the headers.
 The dump of all headers can be activated in the configuration via the ``dump-all-headers`` configuration in the HTTP logging.
-This will provide far more information but it is also going to be far more verbose:
+This will provide far more information, but it is also going to be far more verbose:

 .. code-block:: JSON